treangenlab/somatem/docs/interactive_reporting.md

 # Interactive HTML Reporting Framework for Somatem

 ## Overview
 This document outlines the framework for implementing interactive HTML reporting in the Somatem pipeline, leveraging Nextflow's built-in reporting capabilities and MultiQC integration for a comprehensive, interactive pipeline report.
+The implementation ensures both live monitoring during pipeline execution and full functionality when downloaded for offline/archival use.

+## Report Persistence
+The reporting system generates self-contained HTML reports that work both during pipeline execution and when downloaded for offline viewing:

+### Live Execution Features
+- Real-time process status updates via weblog
+- Live DAG updates showing current execution state
+- Progressive MultiQC report generation

+### Offline/Archived Features
+- Complete DAG visualization with all process states
+- Full MultiQC report with all tool outputs
+- Interactive data exploration capabilities
+- All JavaScript and styling bundled in HTML
+- No external dependencies required for viewing

 ## Components